 But it was something.

 I was so relieved and grateful she was still in the parking lot when I came out.
 Never again will I dismiss my heart’s leading.
+I will keep reminding myself that compassion is so much better than dismissing the of others.

 What if we all tried harder?
 Just a little bit harder?